brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 }
 ```

-But the downside of this approach, you would have to call the function with an unpacked array.
+But the downside of this approach: you would have to call the function with an unpacked array.

 ```php
 handlePosts(...$posts);